Treloar Shield FAQ

 The implement must be the same weight for the duration of that competition.

-Please see an event specifications/implements grid here for more information. (coming soon)
+Please see the age group specifications grid here for more information

 That’s ok, but please ensure you contact us here to let us know.